 Bank Holiday Rate: Our Bank Holiday rate is twice the non Bank Holiday Rate, unless agreed otherwise.
 You will be opted in to paying the bank holiday rate for any care sessions occurring on a Bank Holiday

-Cancellation Policy: The rules and procedures concerning cancelled visits, paused and terminated contracts.
+Cancellation Policy: The rules and procedures concerning cancelled Care Sessions, paused and terminated contracts.

-Care Advisors: Trained office based advisors who are Your first point of contact regarding provision of home care, accessible typically by phone, email or live chat.
+Care Advisors: Trained office based advisors who are Your first point of contact regarding provision of home care, accessible typically by phone and email.

 Care Journal: A ledger of historical data collected via the Professional Carer’s Care Hub detailing the Care delivered by Professional Carers during Care Sessions.

-Care Plan: A live and dynamic clinical document detailing the Personal Care needs and activities of the Care Recipient and tasks performed by Professional Carers, produced and updated collaboratively by the Professional Carer, family, Care Recipient and Nurse Manager.
+Care Plan: A live and dynamic clinical document detailing the Personal Care needs and activities of the Care Recipient and tasks performed by Professional Carers.
+Under the Managed Model of Care the Care Plan is produced and updated collaboratively by the Professional Carer, family, Care Recipient and Nurse Manager.
 In the Introductory Model of Care, the Care Plan is produced and updated by Professional Carer, family and Care Recipient.

 Care Rate: The amount to be paid on an hourly or daily basis for the delivery of a Care Session.

 Care Provider: For the Managed Care Model of Care, the provider of care is hometouch, regulated by the Care Quality Commission.

 Care Quality Commission (CQC): The Independent Regulator of Health and Social Care in England.

 Care Recipient/s: The term We use to define the patient, service user, end user or individual receiving Care provided by Professional Carers.

-Carer Onboarding: The process which Professional Carers must pass through before becoming registered to deliver Personal Care once engaged by HomeTouch.
+Carer Onboarding: The process in which Professional Carers move through before becoming available to deliver Personal Care through the hometouch platform.
+This includes right to work, criminal and employment background checks.

-Carer Profile: A curated online profile of each Professional Carer, detailing biography, Disclosure and Barring Service Check, training and skills certification, tenure on the HomeTouch Platform and Client reviews.
+Carer Profile: The online profile of each Professional Carer that exist in the Carer Library, detailing a short biography, clinical experience, interests, Disclosure and Barring Service Check and Client reviews.

 Client: The person who manages the Care Recipient’s account.
 The Client may or may not be the same person as the Care Recipient.